ana-mariacretu/ana-mariacretu.github.io/_pages/about.md

 16/10/2024: 🏆 Distinguished paper award for our paper [QueryCheetah: Fast Automated Discovery of Attribute Inference Attacks Against Query-Based Systems](https://arxiv.org/abs/2409.01992) at ACM CCS 2024!
 Very glad to see this line of work, started with [QuerySnout](https://dl.acm.org/doi/10.1145/3548606.3560581), recognized by the community.

-23/08/2024: New paper [QueryCheetah: Fast Automated Discovery of Attribute Inference Attacks Against Query-Based Systems](https://arxiv.org/abs/2409.01992) accepted at ACM CCS 2024!
-Joint work with Bozhidar Stevanoski and Yves-Alexandre de Montjoye.

-17/07/2024: Our review paper on [Anonymization: The imperfect science of using data while preserving privacy](https://www.science.org/doi/10.1126/sciadv.adn7053) has been published in Science Advances.
-Joint work with Andrea Gadotti, Luc Rocher, Florimond Houssiau and Yves-Alexandre de Montjoye.

-10/07/2024: Our paper [Correlation inference attacks against machine learning models](https://www.science.org/doi/10.1126/sciadv.adj9260) has been published in Science Advances!
-Joint work with Florent Guépin and Yves-Alexandre de Montjoye.

-20/06/2024: 🏆 Best paper award for our paper [Re-pseudonymization Strategies for Smart Meter Data Are Not Robust to Deep Learning Profiling Attacks](https://dl.acm.org/doi/10.1145/3626232.3653272) at the ACM CODASPY '24 conference!
-Miruna Rusu, co-first author on the paper, presented the work in Porto, Portugal.

-08/06/2024: New paper [A Zero Auxiliary Knowledge Membership Inference Attack on Aggregate Location Data](https://arxiv.org/abs/2406.18671) accepted in PoPETS 2024!
-Joint work with Vincent Guan, Florent Guépin and Yves-Alexandre de Montjoye.

 More news [here](https://ana-mariacretu.github.io/news-archive/).

 # Publications {#publications}